 • Place ads in your local newspaper or in yard sale groups on social media, including Craigslist.

 • Start your ads in advance.
 If your sale starts on Friday, start your newspaper ad on Wednesday.
-If the sale is Saturday, start the ad on Thursday.
+If the sale is on a Saturday, start the ad on Thursday.
 Don’t forget to include your address, the dates, and the starting time.

 • Yard sale signs are just as important.
-Use a brightly-colored poster board and thick black lettering.
+Use brightly-colored poster board and thick black lettering.
 Make sure to put your signs out the night before the sale.
 Place them at main intersections near your neighborhood, and at all the main turns leading to your house.
 Point the way with thick, black arrows.

 5. Setting It Up

 • Start setting up a few days in advance.
 If you’re having it outside, prepare in advance and get up early.

 • Expect a few early-birds to show up while you’re still setting up outside, even though it’s way before your starting time.

 • Other than folding tables, don’t display merchandise on anything you don’t want to sell such as shelving or dining room tables.
 You can borrow or rent folding tables if you don’t have them.